bpowers/mstat/README.md

     $ cd mstat
     $ make; sudo make install

-Then, use it to measure memory usage over time:
+Then, use it to measure memory usage over time (freq specifies the sampling frequency in Hz, bump it up for short-lived programs or fine grained reporting):

     $ mstat -o data/mem.tsv -freq 59 -- ./test